 Grafana dashboards

-NetBird ships ready-to-use Grafana dashboards for the Management, Signal, and Relay services.
+NetBird ships ready-to-use Grafana dashboards for the Management, Signal, and Relay services, plus an extended Management dashboard for Enterprise Commercial License deployments.
 They are maintained in the netbirdio/netbird repository under infrastructure_files/observability/grafana/dashboards and import directly into Grafana.

 Available dashboards